kim-minah/Game-of-Thrones-Network-Analysis/README.md

-# Network Influence Analysis with *Network of Thrones*
+# Network Influence Analysis*

-This repository hosts the **visual outputs of a homework assignment** completed for a network analysis course taught by **Dr. Teague Henry** at the **University of Virginia** in **Fall 2021**.

-The assignment focused on practicing the use of **igraph in R** to load, manipulate, and analyze network data, as well as using **Cytoscape** to create **publication-ready network visualizations**.

----

-## Assignment Overview

-The goal of this assignment was to analyze social networks derived from character interactions in *Game of Thrones*, with an emphasis on:

-- Constructing weighted, undirected networks
-- Computing and interpreting node- and network-level influence metrics
-- Examining how influence and connectivity vary across geographic regions
-- Aggregating character-level networks into House-level networks
-- Refining network layouts and aesthetics in Cytoscape

-This repository contains **visualizations only** (`.svg` files) generated as part of the analysis.

----
+Hosts the network visualizations for HW2, as part of completed as part of a network analysis course (Dr. Teague Henry, UVA, Fall 2021).
+Used igraph package in R for data analysis and Cytoscape for customized visualizations.
+Code not included in repository.
+Data came from Beveridge & Shan (2016), representing weighted social network of character co-occurrences in *A Storm of Swords.* Each node represented a character, and the edge weights represented the number of times the two nodes incident on the edge appeared within 15 words of each other.

-## Data Source
+## References

-All analyses are based on the following published dataset:

 Beveridge, Andrew, and Jie Shan.
 2016.
 **“Network of Thrones.”** *Math Horizons* 23 (4): 18–22.
 https://doi.org/10.4169/mathhorizons.23.4.18

-The dataset represents a weighted social network of character co-occurrences in *A Storm of Swords*, where edge weights correspond to the number of times two characters appear within 15 words of each other.

 ---